nwfsc-fram/boatnet-module/CONTRIBUTING.md

 yarn build
 ```

-  * Since this is a scoped package, we need to specify public access
+  * Since this is a scoped package, we need to specify public access (only required when creating a package the first time, but OK to specify always)
 ```
 npm login
 npm publish --access public